Killers2/K2host.WebServer/README.md

     public string RootDirectory { get; set; }

 ```
-At this point you will also need to setup the directory strucure for you applications.<br />
+At this point you will also need to setup the directory structure for you applications.<br />
 Something like:

 ![RootDir](https://user-images.githubusercontent.com/5430175/133041391-d5aa0871-6ba6-43f0-b620-d4450e4b37a8.PNG)